mverboom/build/BUILD.md

 The following options can be set:

+arch

+This is a comma seperated list of architectures this recipe should be run for.
+If this is absent, the recipe will be run on any architecture.
+A recipe that creates a build that can be build and ran on any architecture can be identiefied with `any`.

 excludefromall

 If this option is set to 1, the recipe will not be included when running the build